gohugoio/hugo/docs/content/extras/dynamiccontent.md

-If the community demands the implementation of *getYaml* [YAML](http://yaml.org/) or *getToml* [TOML](https://github.com/toml-lang/toml) these functions will for sure follow.
+If the community demands the implementation of *getYaml* [YAML](http://yaml.org/) or *getToml* [TOML](https://github.com/toml-lang/toml) these functions will certainly follow.

 ### getSql